SergejRuff/Virusparies/README.md

 #### Export Plots

-Plots can be exported in various formats via the `exportVirusPlot()` function.
+Plots can be exported in various formats via the `ExportVirusPlot()` function.
 Supported formats include "eps", "ps", "tex", "pdf", "jpeg", "tiff", "png", "bmp", "svg", and "wmf" (Windows only).
 When the device argument is set to NULL, the file extension in filename is used to determine the export format.

 ``` r